STEP 3: Improve the Visual Script

 If set up correctly, the sword will only appear during sword attacks. - Now let’s set up the gun.

-state, add one action:
+In theShootstate, add one action:

-9.ChangeObjectProperty* to turn on theVisible
+9.ChangeObjectProperty* to turn on theVisibleproperty ofW005Gun.

 - Test again.